isaiahhaley0/Web_Development_Project/README.md

 Passcode: ?VB?Sa78

 This link above contains the required video overview done by both partners, doing a brief overview of implementation that was done on each end and walking you through the Vibez Web Application project that has been completed for the Spring 2021 semester.
+This Zoom Recording was done securely, recorded to the cloud and you will need the password mentioned above to be able to securely watch the project overview.

 ## Design Choices: